thetianshuhuang/serial-token-ring/README.md

-# Serial Token Ring Network
+# Serial Ring Network

 ## Protocol
-Clients should be connected via UART at 115200 baud in a token-ring topology.
+Clients should be connected via UART at 115200 baud in a ring topology.
 Packets should consist of at least 3 bytes:
 ```
 | 0xAA | SRC | DST | SIZE | ---MSG--- | CHK |
 ```